integreat-io/integreat-transporter-redis/README.md

 Integreat instance is set up, call `listen()` on the instance, and Integreat will dispatch `SET` action to changes to keys matching the pattern.

+If a `prefix` is set on the service `options`, the `keyPattern` will be prefixed with it.

+Note that we only listen to one `keyPattern` per service right now, and we disregard any `keyPattern` or `prefix` set on endpoint `options`.
+The dispatched action will match any endpoint regardless of what is specified on the endpoint.
+In the future we may allow different patterns and prefixes for different endpoints and direct the dispatched action to the correct endpoint, so only specify this on the service to make sure you are future compatible.

-Note that we only listen for `hset` changes for now.
+Also note that we only listen for `hset` changes for now.

 If the Redis database is not configured to send notifications, it will be enabled automatically.
 The `notify-keyspace-events` `'Eh'` are required, and